tonyskn/node-redis-timeseries/README.md

 	// Give me the hits/second for the last 3 minutes ts.getHits('your_stats_key', '1second', ts.minutes(3), callback);

-	// Give me the daily counters for the last 2 weeks ts.getHits('your_stats_key', '1day', 14, callback);
+	// Give me the number of hits per day for the last 2 weeks ts.getHits('your_stats_key', '1day', 14, callback);

 	// And so on
 ```

-When creating the `TimeSeries`client, you can override the default granularities with your own.
+When creating the `TimeSeries` client, you can override the default granularities with your own.